Kron4ek/Conty/README.md

 on pure 64-bit systems**.
 * Based on Arch Linux, so it contains latest software, including latest videodrivers.
 * Almost completely seamless experience.
-All applcations that you run with Conty store their configs in your HOME directory as if you wouldn't use container at all.
+All applications that you run with Conty read and store their configs in your HOME directory as if you weren't using the container at all.
+* No performance overhead.
+As it's just a container, there is almost no overhead, thus all your applications will run at full speed.
-* Supports filesystem sandboxing.
+* Supports filesystem sandboxing (thanks to bubblewrap).

 ## Requirements